BOI Filing for LLCs: Guide to Beneficial Ownership Reporting

 • Some entities are exempt from BOI reporting, including publicly traded companies and businesses already heavily regulated by federal agencies.
 Nonprofits, tax-exempt entities, and specific types of financial institutions may also qualify for exemptions under the BOI rules.
 To determine if your LLC is exempt, review the Corporate Transparency Act’s criteria or consult FinCEN’s guidelines for specific cases.

-• LLCs that registered to do business before January 1, 2024, must file their initial report by January 1, 2025.
+• Under the CTA, LLCs that registered to do business before January 1, 2024, must file their initial report by January 1, 2025.
 Reporting companies created between January 1, 2024, and January 1, 2025, have 90 days to file after their formation.
 Companies that start after January 1, 2025, will have 30 days to file.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.